maheshakya/maheshakya.github.io/_posts/2015-10-04-to-bridge-the-gaps.markdown

 It helps the users to get an insight about the models they have trained and make decisions based on the interpretations of the results.
 Some of the evaluation metrics are:

 - Accuracy
-- Area under ROC curce
+- Area under ROC curve
 - Confusion Matrix
 - Predicted vs. Actual graphs
 - Feature importances